esteil/atvfiles/README.txt

 *NOTE:* As of version 1.2.0, ATVFiles requires at least the Apple TV 2.1 update to run.

-ATVFiles can be installed via Software Menu, or manually via the `ATVFiles-1.2.0.run` file.
+ATVFiles can be installed via Software Menu, or manually via the `ATVFiles-1.2.1.run` file.

 To install manually,

-1. Copy the file `ATVFiles-1.2.0.run` to the Apple TV.
+1. Copy the file `ATVFiles-1.2.1.run` to the Apple TV.
-2. SSH into the Apple TV, and run the following command: `sudo sh ATVFiles-1.2.0.run`
+2. SSH into the Apple TV, and run the following command: `sudo sh ATVFiles-1.2.1.run`

-It does not matter what the file is named, if Safari renames it to something like `ATVFiles-1.2.0.run.sh` it will still work fine.
+It does not matter what the file is named, if Safari renames it to something like `ATVFiles-1.2.1.run.sh` it will still work fine.

 ### Leopard

-*NOTE:* Leopard is not officially supported for 1.2.0, but it should work.
+*NOTE:* Leopard is not officially supported as of 1.2.0, but it should work.

-Double click on `ATVFiles-1.2.0.pkg`, and follow the prompts.
+Double click on `ATVFiles-1.2.1.pkg`, and follow the prompts.

 ### Manual method